return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/sfc/net_driver_h.rst

     Current write pointer
     This is the number of buffers that have been added to the hardware ring.

+packet_write_count
+    Completable write pointer
+    This is the write pointer of the last packet written.
+    Normally this will equal \ ``write_count``\ , but as option descriptors don't produce completion events, they won't update this.
+    Filled in iff \ ``efx``\ ->type->option_descriptors; only used for PIO.
+    Thus, this is written and used on EF10, and neither on farch.

 old_read_count
     The value of read_count when last checked.